 CAPABILITIES Ovation’s worldwide reach is its noteworthy capability, management says; the company has offices in more than 100 destinations across five continents.
 Operations comprise 26 wholly owned DMCs and a wide range of strategic partners.

-NOTEWORTHY EVENTS Ovation Switzerland oversaw a three-day convention for 1,500 attendees, including production for the plenary sessions, get-together party and closing dinner--all with only a three-week lead time.
-The Ovation Spain team continued in its role as key partner to a number of large corporate clients during the Mobile World Congress 2018.
-Along with VIP services, Ovation Spain also handled 10,000 room nights during the Barcelona-based congress.
-In addition, Ovation Spain managed three high-end incentives with more than 500 delegates each.
+NOTEWORTHY EVENTS Ovation Switzerland oversaw the Michelin Premium Driving Experience: Grand Tour of Switzerland--a driving incentive in supercars fitted with high-end Michelin tire across stunning sites in Switzerland along with dinners in Michelin-starred restaurants.
+The Ovation Spain team continued in its role as a key partner to a number of large corporate clients during the Mobile World Congress 2019.
+Along with VIP services, Ovation Spain also handled 10,000-plus room nights during the Barcelona-based exhibition.

 AVERAGE NUMBER OF PROGRAMS PER YEAR 4,000